Sardar Yaqoob Nasar

-Sardar Muhammad Yaqoob Khan Nasar (سردار محمد یعقوب خان ناصر; born January 10, 1947) is a Pakistani politician and current Member of the Senate of Pakistan.
+Sardar Muhammad Yaqoob Khan Nasar (سردار محمد یعقوب خان ناصر; born 10 January 1947) is a Pakistani politician who is serving as a member of the National Assembly of Pakistan since February 2024.
+He previously served as a member of the Senate of Pakistan.
 He was the Interim president of the Pakistan Muslim League (N) in 2017.
 He succeeded Nawaz Sharif after his disqualification by the Supreme Court of Pakistan.

+Early and personal life

+Sardar Yaqoob Nasar, chief of the Pashtun Nasar tribe, graduated from the University of the Punjab in 1969 and obtained a Masters in Political Science from the University of Balochistan in 1983.

+He is involved in agriculture and coal mining as business interests since a young age.
+He is married and has four sons and six daughters.
+The late politician Sardar Dur Muhammad Nasir was his cousin.

+Political career

-He has served as member of the National Assembly of Pakistan from the Loralai constituency and the Provincial President (Balochistan) and Central Vice President of PML (N).
-He is the chief of the pashtun Nasar tribe, who have many members in Pakistan and he commands a strong influence and respect in his native province of Balochistan.
+Sardar Yaqoob Nasar has served as member of the National Assembly of Pakistan from the Loralai constituency and the Provincial President (Balochistan) and Central Vice President of PML (N).

-Sardar Muhammad Yaqoob Khan Nasar has been returning to Parliament regularly since his first electoral win in 1985.
+He has been returning to Parliament regularly since his first electoral win in 1985.

 He is a close aide of former Prime Minister Nawaz Sharif.

 He served as a member of Balochistan Provincial Assembly and as Provincial Minister for Irrigation, Development and Public Health from 1985 to 1988, as member of National Assembly and Federal Minister for Environment, Afghan Refugees, State and Frontier Region from 1990 to 1993 and as Senator from 1994 to 1997.
 He was elected to the National Assembly again in 1997 and served as Minister for Railways from 1997 to 1999.

-Personal life

-Sardar Muhammad Yaqub Khan Nasar graduated from the University of the Punjab in 1969 and obtained a Masters in Political Science from the University of Balochistan in 1983.
-He is involved with Agriculture and coal mining as business interests since a young age.
-He is married and has four sons and six daughters.
+Controversies

 Loss as a result of election rigging

-In the February 18, 2008 elections, massive election rigging was conducted under the Musharaf's regime, in which case thousands of bogus and unregistered votes were cast in favour of the rival candidate Mr. Israr Tareen representing PMLQ.
+In the 18 February 2008 elections, massive election rigging was conducted under the Musharraf's regime, in which case thousands of bogus and unregistered votes were cast in favour of the rival candidate Mr. Israr Tareen representing PMLQ.
 A political party that was being supported at the time by then President Pervez Musharraf's Government.